 LEGWORK modules and API reference

-how each module is connected to the others as well as listing the general purpose of each module.
-In particular,
+LEGWORK is composed of 7 different modules, each with a different focus.
+The diagram below illustrates how each module is connected to the others as well as listing the general purpose of each module.
+In particular, note that the source module provides a simple interface to the functions in all other modules!

 The rest of this page contains the API reference for each individual function in every module, feel free to use the table of contents on the left to easily navigate to the function you need.